bbc/psammead/packages/utilities/psammead-locales/README.md

 `/numerals` - Numerals in several different number systems, e.g. Bengali, Burmese, Eastern Arabic, Western Arabic.
 This can be used for localised numbers for components.
 Returns arrays of the format `['0', '1', '2', '3', '4', '5', '6', '7', '8', '9', '10'];`

-These can either be used directly or via the `makeNumeralTranslator` helper function, below.
+These can either be imported and used directly or in conjunction with the `makeNumeralTranslator` helper function below.

 #### `makeNumeralTranslator`

-`makeNumeralTranslator` returns a function that will translate any numbers in the input string into the specified numeral system.
+`makeNumeralTranslator` is a small helper that returns a function that translates any 'Western' Arabic numbers in the input string into the specified numeral system (see Usage, below).

 ## Installation